Skip Global navigation and goto content

 Rabies Prevention

-3. Do not allow your pets to run free.
-Follow leash laws by keeping pets and livestock secured on your property.
+• Do not allow your pets to roam unsupervised.
+Keep pets and livestock secured on your property.

-4. Never feed wild or stray animals, avoid attracting them with outdoors food sources.
-Feed your pets indoors.
+• Never feed wild or stray animals, avoid attracting them with outdoor food sources.
+Always feed your pets indoors.

 Rabies in Bats